keeweb/keeweb/CONTRIBUTING.md

 <br />

-If you have found a bug, have an issue with KeeWeb, or maybe even a cool idea; you can let us know by [submitting it](https://github.com/keeweb/keeweb/issues).
+If you have found a bug, have an issue with KeeWeb, or maybe even a cool idea; you can let us know by [submitting it](https://github.com/keeweb/keeweb/issues/new/choose).
 However, before you submit your new issue, bug report, or feature request; head over to the [Issues Section](https://github.com/keeweb/keeweb/issues) and ensure nobody else has already submitted it.

 <br />

-Once you are sure that your issue is not already being dealt with; you may submit it by clicking [here](https://github.com/keeweb/keeweb/issues/new/choose).
+Once you are sure that your issue is not already being dealt with; submit it [here](https://github.com/keeweb/keeweb/issues/new/choose).
 You'll be asked to specify exactly what your new submission targets, such as:

 - Bug report
 - Feature Suggestion

 <br />

-When submitting your new report, ensure you fill out any of the questions asked of you.
+When submitting, ensure you fill out any of the questions asked of you.
 If you do not provide enough information, we cannot help.
 Be as detailed as possible, and provide any logs or screenshots you may have to help us better understand what you mean.
 Failure to fill out the submission properly may result in it being closed without a response.

 <br />